 The “typ” is set to standard “JWT” value.

-The “x5u” value defines the URL of the STI certificate of the STI-PA administrator validating the Service Provider Code.
+The “x5u” value defines the URL of the STI-PA certificate that contains the public key corresponding to the private key that was used to sign the token.

 JWT Payload

 {

-"sub": ["1234"]

-"iat": 14589234802,

-"nbf": 14782347239,

-"exp": 15832948298

-"fingerprint":"SHA256 56:3E:CF:AE:83:CA:4D:15:B0:29:FF:1B:71:D3:BA:B9:19:81:F8:50:9B:DF:4A:D4:39:72:E2:B1:F0:B9:38:E3"
+"exp":1300819380,

+"jti":"id6098364921",

+"atc":["TnAuthList","F83n2a...avn27DN3==",

+"SHA256 56:3E:CF:AE:83:CA:4D:15:B0:29:FF:1B:71:D3:BA:B9:19:81:F8:50:

+9B:DF:4A:D4:39:72:E2:B1:F0:B9:38:E3"]

 }

 The required values for the token are as follows:

-The “sub” value is the Service Provider Code value being validated in the form of an American Standard Code for Information Interchange (ASCII) string.
-This should be in the form of a JSON array for future extension, however, only a single SPC value is required or will be used for SHAKEN.

-The “iat” value is the DateTime value of the time and date the token was issued.

-The “nbf” value is the DateTime value of the starting time and date that the token is valid.

-The “exp” value is the DateTime value of the ending time and date that the token expires.
+The “exp” claim contains the DateTime value of the ending date and time that the token expires.

+The “jti” claim contains a unique identifier for the token.

-The “fingerprint” value is the certificate fingerprint of the ACME credentials the SP used to create an account with the STI-CA, as defined in clause 6.3.3.
-This shall be in the form as shown in the above example with the algorithm first followed by a space followed by the fingerprint value.
+The “atc” claim contains the ACME TNAuthList identifier defined in [draft-ietf-acme-authority-token-tnauthlist], and a fingerprint of the ACME credentials the SP used to create an account with the STI-CA, as defined in clause 6.3.3.
+The TNAuthList identifier shall contain a single SPC assigned to the requesting Service Provider.
+The fingerprint shall be in the form as shown in the above example, with the algorithm first followed by a space followed by the fingerprint value.
 A certificate fingerprint is a secure one-way hash of the Distinguished Encoding Rules (DER) form of the certificate.
 The fingerprint value consists of the name of the hash function, which shall be ‘SHA256’ for this specification, followed by the hash value itself.
 The hash value is represented as a sequence of uppercase hexadecimal bytes, separated by colons.
 The number of bytes is defined by the hash function.

 JSON Web Token Signature